EN

 Who insures Reverse Mortgages?

-The FHA HECM, Home Equity Conversion Mortgage, is administered through the United States Department of Housing & Urban Development (HUD) and insured by the FHA (Federal Housing Administration).
+The FHA HECM, Home Equity Conversion Mortgage, is regulated by the United States Department of Housing and Urban Development (HUD) and insured by the FHA (Federal Housing Administration).

 Who benefits from doing a Reverse Mortgage?

 Many people do reverse mortgages in order to make their retirement better.
 Some choose a reverse mortgage who are widowed and no longer receive two social security checks each month due to the death of their spouse.
-Borrowers who wish to renovate their homes, those with little money set aside for retirement, and those who just want a financial tool to maximize their retirement are all candidates for a reverse mortgage.
-Many borrowers like the line of credit feature for unforeseen emergencies, knowing the unused line of credit will be available and even grow larger over time.
+Borrowers who wish to renovate their homes, those with little money set aside for retirement, and those who just want a financial tool to maximize their retirement and protect portfolios are all candidates for a reverse mortgage.
+Many borrowers enjoy having a line of credit for unforeseen emergencies, knowing the unused line of credit will be available to them and will grow larger over time.

 Are there any restrictions on how I can use the funds from a Reverse Mortgage?